-A few weeks ago, we announced integration of Google My Business in eClincher.
+A few weeks ago, we announced integration of Google My Business to eClincher.
 Some of our customers responded, “Cool!
 What’s that?”

 There’s broader familiarity with Google Plus as a social media service, and you might even recall the early contender Google Buzz.
 Google My Business is distinctive.
 It combines aspects of social media engagement with the prominence of Google for search purposes, and has great value for business building and customer interaction.